kaustavbecs/TaxRefundStatusService/README.md

 ## Project Structure

-This project consists of two main components:
+This project consists of three main components:

 1. **Service**: A backend API service built with Node.js, Express, and TypeScript that provides tax refund status information and predictions.
 2. **Client UI**: A frontend application built with React and TypeScript that resembles TurboTax's interface for displaying tax refund status.
+3. **ML & ETL**: A Python-based machine learning and ETL pipeline that processes tax refund data and provides predictions for refund processing times.

 ## Service